-"Woah, woah, wait."
+“Woah, woah, woah.
+Wait.”
 He found the words falling out of his mouth before he had even thought it through.
-"T-That's not necessary.
-I mean, we can handle being in the same room for one night...?"
+“T–That’s not necessary.
+I mean, we can handle being in the same room for one night...?”

-Now that was a subject that could put a smile on Dom's face within a second.
-She and Teddy had been engaged for three months now, and they were well into the planning of the wedding.
+Now that was a subject that bring a smile to Dominique’s face within a second.
+She and Teddy had been engaged for five months now, and they were well into the wedding planning.
 While Dominique wanted something simple yet elegant, her mother wanted to go all out and had taken the matter into her own hands.
-There was a part of Dominique that was actually relieved with this; it took a huge weight off her shoulders, and she trusted her mother with any decision she made.
+There was a part of Dominique that was actually relieved about that; it took a huge weight off her shoulders, and she trusted her mother with any decision she made.

 Eagerly, she began chatting away to Norah about her Christmas wedding.

 The party once again took on a happy, care-free atmosphere.
 James had a great time catching up with his cousins and friends, who he got to spend less and less time with these days.
 Roxy, Lucy, and Hugo were having a great time dancing, and Norah and Dominique settled down next to Molly on the couch beside the arm chairs Teddy, James, and Lorcan occupied.

 James found that he was able to forget about his grudge against the girl who had been his reason to avoid the entire party.
 Just talking with Ted and Lorcan, it felt like old times again.
 For the first time in a long time, he was care-free.

 James even shared a few laughs as he listened to Lorcan go on about a girl he had hooked up with at a pub two weeks ago.

 “All right, but enough about that,” Lorcan finished excitedly.
 “What about you, James?
 How about that Clancy?”